traefik-plugins/traefik-jwt-plugin/README.md

 Name | Description
 --- | ---
 OpaUrl | URL of OPA policy document requested for decision, e.g. http://opa:8181/v1/data/example.
 OpaAllowField | Field in the JSON result which contains a boolean, indicating whether the request is allowed or not.
+Default `allow`.
 OpaBody | Boolean indicating whether the request body should be added to the OPA input.
 PayloadFields | The field-name in the JWT payload that are required (e.g. `exp`).
 Multiple field names may be specificied (string array)
 Required | Is `Authorization` header with JWT token required for every request.